2i2c-org/team-compass/projects/managed-hubs/incidents.md

       similar incident.

 6. Fill out the "Analysis" section to the extent possible.
 In particular, the "Action Items" should be a list with items linked out to GitHub issues created for follow-up.
 Perfection is the enemy of the good here.
+Save as you go.

+7. Click "Save & View Report* when you are done, and ask other members of the incident response team to review the incident report.
+   They might add missing context, additional action items / summary details, or redact information.
+The person listed as the "Owner of the Review Process" is still responsible for making sure the rest of the process is completed.

-7. Review the report, and if the Incident Commander is happy with its completeness, mark the Status dropdown up top as "Reviewed".
+8. After sufficient review, and if the Incident Commander is happy with its completeness, mark the Status dropdown up top as "Reviewed".

-8. Click "Save & View Report" button.

 9. Download the PDF, and add it to the `2i2c/infrastrtucture` repository under the `incidents/` directory.
 This make sure our incidents are all *public*, so others can learn from them as well.